iridium-browser/website/collections/_faq/02_browser_install_macOS.md

 ---
 title:		"How to install on macOS?"
 faq-id:		install-macOS
+date:		2020-04-16 12:00
 position:	2
 ---
+1.)
+Download the installer file from [iridiumbrowser.de](https://test.iridiumbrowser.de/downloads/macos "download Iridium Browser for macOS").
+2.)
+Save the .dmg file to your computer and open it.

+Please note:
 Iridium Browser is currently signed but not notarized by Apple.
 Therefore you will need to update your security settings to allow installing Iridium Browser.
 In "System Preferences", click "Security & Privacy", then click "General".